fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

-The function component <i>SelectField</i> in itself is pretty straight forward.
-It renders the label, a select element, and all given option elements (or actually their labels and values).
+The function component <i>SelectField</i> in itself is pretty straightforward.
+It renders the label, a select element, and all given option elements (or, actually, their labels and values).

 ```jsx
 export const SelectField = ({